labayifa/eai-capstone-cloud-resource-mng/RAG_agent/readme.md

 streamlit run streamlit_ui.py
 ```

-The Streamlit UI will open in your web browser, where you can interact with the AWS S3 Pricing RAG Agent.
+The Streamlit UI will open in your web browser, where you can interact with the AWS S3 Deployment Assistant.

+# Deployment Example

+![AWS S3 Deployment Assistant
+AI Chatbot in Work](images/Screenshot 2024-10-21 213837.png)